Charles Ferdinand, Duke of Berry: Biography

 Three children were born before the duke's death, with one surviving infancy.
 His daughter, Louise d'Artois, born in 1819, married Charles III of Parma.

 On 13 February 1820, the Duke of Berry was stabbed and mortally wounded when leaving the opera house in Paris with his wife, and died the next day.
 The assassin was a saddle maker named Louis Pierre Louvel, a Bonapartist opposed to the monarchy.
-Seven months after his death, the Duke's wife gave birth to their fourth child, Henri, who received the title of Duke of Bordeaux, but is better known in history as the Count of Chambord, and who in the view of Legitimists, was (from 1844 to 1883) King of France, as Henry V. His grandson Athanase-Charles-Marie Charette de la Contrie would later become a prominent military commander for France and other nations.
+Seven months after his death, the Duke's wife gave birth to their fourth child, Henri, who received the title of Duke of Bordeaux, but is better known in history as the Count of Chambord.
+In the view of the Legitimists, Henri was (from 1844 to 1883) King of France, as Henry V.

+The assassination had significant political consequences for the Bourbon Restoration.
+It contributed to the fall of the liberal ministry of Élie, duc Decazes, and strengthened the influence of the ultra-royalists.
+The government subsequently adopted a more conservative course, including electoral changes that increased the political weight of wealthier voters.
+The electoral law of June 1820, known as the Law of the Double Vote, allowed the wealthiest eligible voters to participate in an additional round of elections.